vic-ma/howtodismantle.github.io/_posts/2025-04-26-Breaking-the-Ice-How-SAP-Integration-Suite-and-Peakboard-Hub-Became-Best-Friends.md

   - name: Iflow TransferOrderToPeakboardHub.zip
     url: /assets/2025-04-26/TransferOrderToPeakboardHub.zip
 ---
-The long term strategy of SAP is very clear: Everything will be cloud based.
-The time of on-prem SAP systems is over.
-And when it comes to connecting the systems with each other - both SAP and non-SAP - the ultimate answer will be SAP BTP - Bussiness Technology Platform.
-One of the big part of SAP BTP is the so called SAP Integation Suite.
-Here all the API magic happens and the communication with the outside world (or better said outside-SAP world) is built and configured.
-One of the artifacts we can build in the SAP integration Suite is the Integration FLow, or just iflow.
+The future of SAP is clear: Everything will be cloud based.
+The age of on-prem SAP systems is over.
+And when it comes to connecting systems with one another other---both SAP and non-SAP---the best solution is SAP BTP (Bussiness Technology Platform).

+A big part of SAP BTP is the SAP Integration Suite.
+This is where all the API magic happens and where communication with the outside world is built and configured (more precisely, outside-of-SAP world).
+One of the artifacts we can build in the SAP integration Suite is an Integration Flow (iFlow).
 This is what we will do today.

-We will build an iflow that submits a transfer order to the Peakboard Hub and stores it in the transfer order table.
-So that iflow can be used as some kind of blueprint for a general SAP-Peakboard-Hub-communication.
+We will build an iFlow that submits a transfer order to Peakboard Hub, and stores it in the transfer order table.
+That way, the iFlow can be used like a blueprint for a general SAP-Peakboard-Hub communications.

 ## The requirements